 - Assessment by coursework, performance and presentations.

-- English and Drama students taught together for dedicated link courses.
+- English & Drama students taught together for dedicated link courses.

 Core ModulesYear 1